 You can also consider alternate types of savings vehicles, such as a money market or CD account.
 The downside to these accounts is the limits they have on access to your funds.
 If you want to have quick access in case of an emergency home repair, stick with a traditional savings account.

 So, how much should you save?
 Here are the tools you can use to determine how much money to comfortably set aside:

 The 1% Rule

 The 1% rule is a simple way for you to calculate how much you should save each year.
 This rule suggests that you set aside 1% of the purchase price or value of your home every year to use for repairs and maintenance costs.
 For this example, let’s use the average American home price, which, according to the U.S. Census Bureau, is $360,000.
 Based on that price, you’d want to save $3,600 (or $300 per month) each year in a maintenance account.

 You can also apply the 1% rule to the value of your home today.
 It's likely, if you bought your house five years ago, that it's worth more now.
-Keep in mind, as your home ages, the costs for repairs and maintenance also rises.
-(If you’re unsure of your home’s worth, a quick online search of home valuation tools can help you determine current value.)
+Keep in mind that as your home ages, the costs for repairs and maintenance also rise.
+(If you’re unsure of your home’s worth, a quick online search of home valuation tools can help you determine the current value.)

 The Square Foot Rule